soderlind/es6-wp-rest-demo/README.md

 > Note: `permission_callback` is optional, if missing it will trigger a deprecated notice.
 The workaround is to return true

-You control access by returning:
+You control access by returning, in the permission callback, a boolean value:

 - `true`: Allow all users, also anonymous, to access this endpoint.
 - `ìs_user_logged_in()`: Only logged in users can access this endpoint.